GalaluddinOwais/Will-It-Rain-Tomorrow/README.md

 #### [Google drive link](https://docs.google.com/presentation/d/13HZf4dhBgtoqTkaInJXLBvqXbNfW9LWiKVgwzBpTspA/edit?usp=sharing)

 # Additional notes
-#### This was one of my early ML notebooks.
+This was one of my early ML notebooks.
 I developed the technique mentioned above to address the problem of the imbalanced dataset.
-However, I later found out about the "threshold adjustment" technique, which addresses the same problem the same idea :D.
-#### visuals.py is not of my work; it was provided for me to use in completing a notebook for Udacity certification.
+However, I later found out about the "threshold adjustment" technique, which addresses the same problem the same idea :D. visuals.py is not of my own work; it was provided for me to use in completing a notebook for Udacity certification.
 I just reused it in my notebook.
-#### [Huda Ayman](https://www.linkedin.com/in/huda-ayman-63a774216/) helped design the presentation.
+[Huda Ayman](https://www.linkedin.com/in/huda-ayman-63a774216/) helped design the presentation.